Aquaculture farmers manage the breeding, raising and harvesting of fish and shellfish for commercial purposes in marine or freshwater farms.

 - basic mechanical skills

-- an awareness of health and safety practices.
+- awareness of health and safety practices.

 Diving skills are also recommended.

-- are required to work in all weather conditions.
+- sometimes work in challenging weather conditions.

 What's the job really like?

 The forces of nature mean that no day is the same for David Horton, who works as the skipper of a farming vessel.
 He says there is always something new to accomplish.

 "I love being out on the mussel farms.
 We start early and finish late, making the most of the weather and the work that has to be done.
 I have to think on my feet, with the responsibility of a vessel and crew to keep safe.

 "Working four days on, four days off means I can give it 100 percent for the days I’m on.
 It also gives me a great work-life balance with plenty of time for community, family and recreation."